Summary of changes to Google’s Terms of Service

 - Improved readability: While our Terms remain a legal document, we’ve done our best to make them easier to understand, including by adding links to useful information and providing definitions.

 - Better communication: We’ve clearly explained when we’ll make changes to our services (like adding or removing a feature) and when we’ll restrict or end a user’s access.
 And we’ll do more to notify you when a change negatively impacts your experience on our services.
-We’ve also described how we respond to data disclosure requests, such as requests from government agencies.

-- Adding Google Chrome, Google Chrome OS and Google Drive to the Terms: Our improved Terms now cover Google Chrome, Google Chrome OS and Google Drive, which also have service-specific terms and policies to help you understand what’s unique to those services.
+- Adding Google Chrome, Google Chrome OS and Google Drive to the Terms: Our improved Terms now cover Google Chrome, Google Chrome OS, and Google Drive, which also have service-specific terms and policies to help you understand what’s unique to those services.

 Why are you moving Google Drive, Google Chrome and Google Chrome OS to the Google-wide Terms of Service?
 What does this mean for my use of these products?